CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 Every laptop should be provided with access protection that prevents it from being used without authorization.
 Thus it is possible in almost all operating systems to set up login passwords and to provide them with suitable restrictions (eg minimum length, service life).
 Since these on-board means are only limitedly secure, it is recommended to use additional security hard- or software for laptops with data worthy of protection.
 These include, for example, chip cards or tokens, which secure the authentication.

 If the data on the laptop is not encrypted, it should be prohibited for employees to store sensitive information on the hard drive (see SYS3.1.M13 * Encryption of Laptops *).
-Instead, they should be stored on encrypted mobile disks, e.g. B. USB sticks.
+Instead, they should be stored on encrypted mobile disks, eg. B. USB sticks.
 These are then kept separately from the laptop.

 For short work interruptions it is essential to activate an access protection, eg. For example, a password-protected screen saver.
 If it is foreseeable that the interruption will take longer, the laptop should be switched off.